sofia-fischer/philo-blog/content/posts/2024-01-symfony-queues.md

 description: How does the Symfony Messenger Component work; How can I hook into the process; and how can I use it for my own needs?

-tags: [ "Symfony", "Queue", "Software Pattern", "Development" ]
+tags: [ "PHP", "Symfony", "Queues", "Software Patterns" ]
 ---

 {{< lead >}}